seiresgh/GridPhoto/README.md

 Clicking any photo will delete it.
 The 'go up' button will try to go up a level of the current directory.
 After it returns the parent folder, press go to actually load the photos.

+# Run with docker
+a docker file and its requirements.txt is also included.
+Build it like this:
+docker build --tag=gridphoto .
+After you build the image, remember to expose 8080 to a port you desired Like this: docker run -p 8080:8080 gridphoto